SempaiGames/haxe-gif/README.md

 Thanks to & Credits
 =======
-This library is based on heriet's hxPixel library (https://github.com/heriet/hxPixel)
+This library is based on Heriet's hxPixel library (https://github.com/heriet/hxPixel) The decoding algorithm was ported to haxe by Daniel Uranga (https://github.com/DanielUranga)